-House prices drop for third month in a row, says Halifax
+House prices fall at fastest rate in 12 years, says Halifax

 - Published

-House prices have fallen for the third month in a row, according to the Halifax as mortgage rates for millions continue to climb.
+House prices have fallen at their fastest rate in 12 years, according to the Halifax, while mortgage rates continue to rise.

+The High Street lender said the annual fall of 2.6% was equal to around £7,500 being wiped off the average UK house price, the biggest drop since 2011.

-The High Street lender said prices in June fell by 0.1% and were indicative of a cooling market.
+Prices for June fell for the third month in a row, dipping 0.1%, it said, indicative of a cooling market.

 Adam Smith, founder of Alfa Mortgages predicted the strain being put on people's finances would "almost certainly send prices lower" during the months ahead.